SoftwareDesignLab/SSVC/Technical Impact/README.md

 `enter a command: tat New Model training/new model data.csv 100 16`

-The reason the command will not work is because there are spaces with the model name along with the file directory.
+The reason the command will not work because there are spaces with the model name along with the file directory.

 The following command is fully supported and is how you need to run commands (no matter the command) with the current version of the script
 `enter a command: tat New_Model training/new_model_data.csv 100 16`